 Some days are meant to be.
-The day we took a Lady Musgrave Island Day Trip from the Town of 1770, on the southern extremity of Australia’s Great Barrier Reef, was one of those days.
+The day we took a Lady Musgrave Island Day Trip from the Town of 1770 in Australia, on the southern extremity of the Great Barrier Reef, was one of those days.
 We recommend reaching Lady Musgrave Island from 1770.

 Seventeen Seventy is a Queensland seaside town 128 km north of Bundaberg and 62 km east of Miriam Vale.